 If the problem persists after you’ve ruled out the most obvious culprits, it’s time to check the owner’s manual.
 Do they describe the issue you’re having?
 Is this a pool cleaner repair you can do on your own?

 DIY TIP: Most owner’s manuals include a troubleshooting section that outlines the most common issues with your cleaner.
-If your problem is described in the manual, run through the steps to see if you can resolve the issue on your own.
-In many cases, a simple adjustment can solve the problem.
+If your problem is described in the manual, run through the steps to see if you can resolve it on your own.
+In many cases, a simple adjustment can solve the issue.
 If it’s a faulty part, the included diagram should provide the part number for you.

 Pool cleaners are complicated.
 Sometimes you just need a professional opinion.
 Leslie’s has you covered.
 If your pool cleaner isn’t working right, bring it into your local Leslie’s store, and we’ll diagnose and fix your cleaner for FREE.
 The only thing you’ll pay for are the parts needed to repair it.
 The labor doesn't cost a dime.

 Pool cleaners can take a real beating in your pool.
 For one, most cleaners have a lot of moving parts.
 Components like wheels, brushes, foot pads, diaphragms, belts, and gears tend to wear out faster than other pool cleaner parts.
 If any of your pool cleaner parts wear out, it's important to replace them before they impact cleaning performance.
 Thoroughly inspect your pool cleaner at least once per week to ensure the components still look good and are performing as expected.